fusionevents/chipprogrammers.github.io/_posts/2017-06-17-whatsapp-share-and-contact.md

 Type your phone number with contry code instead `+cc-xxxxxxxxxx`.
 The output of this one shows something like this:<br /><br />
 <a href="https://api.whatsapp.com/send?phone=+91-8281618806" method="get" target="_blank"><i class="fa fa-whatsapp"></i> Whatsapp Contact</a>
 <br />
+Sometimes this guy shows erroneous results too 😢.
+But it is the onlypossible way...<br />